← All Conditions

 Assessment & Treatment, London

 Finding a lump on the chest wall is understandably worrying — but the majority are entirely benign.
 A lipoma, a sebaceous cyst, or a natural rib prominence accounts for most of them.
-All warrant a specialist assessment to confirm the cause, because a small proportion are soft tissue tumours or rib lesions that do require treatment.
-Dr Lawrence Okiror, Consultant Thoracic and Robotic Surgeon (GMC 6150382), assesses chest wall lumps at London Bridge Hospital within 2–3 days.
-Where a rib tumour is suspected, every case is discussed with specialist teams at the Royal National Orthopaedic Hospital in Stanmore — the UK’s leading centre for bone tumour management — before any surgical decision is made.
-No GP referral required.
+Some are nerve-sheath tumours (schwannomas), lung hernias, or benign rib lesions that may need surgery.
+A small proportion are soft tissue or rib bone tumours that need treatment.
+Dr Lawrence Okiror, Consultant Thoracic and Robotic Surgeon (GMC 6150382), assesses chest wall lumps at London Bridge Hospital and The Lister Hospital Chelsea within 2–3 days.
+Where a rib tumour is suspected, every case is discussed with specialist teams at the Royal National Orthopaedic Hospital in Stanmore before any surgical decision is made.
+Self-referrals welcome.

 Most Are Benign

-Where a primary bone tumour of the rib is suspected, Dr Okiror discusses every case with specialist teams at the Royal National Orthopaedic Hospital, Stanmore — the UK’s leading bone tumour centre — before any surgical intervention is planned.
+Where a primary rib tumour is suspected, every case is discussed with specialist teams at the Royal National Orthopaedic Hospital, Stanmore, before any surgical intervention.
+Sarcoma cases are routed to the Royal Brompton, RNOH, or UCLH.

 Common Causes and